-Transportation Guide and the Rules and Standards of the State Planning Council.
-Transportation documents adopted after this 2019 Public Participation Plan will be developed according to standards outlined in this Plan and according to the Rules and Standards of the State Planning Council.
+FFY 2022-2031 State Transportation Improvement Program (STIP)31, and FY 2023 Unified Planning Work Program (UPWP)32 were developed under the 2017 Public Participation Guide and the Rules and Standards of the State Planning Council33.
+Transportation documents adopted after this 2019 Public Participation Plan will be developed according to standards outlined in this Plan and according to the Rules and Standards of the State Planning Council34.
 Also, in the effort to encourage more effective public participation in the transportation planning process, some of the participation opportunity methods listed in this plan will be considered for use in future updates to these major transportation documents.